franchsli/whatsapp_clone_django/README.md

 ## Improvements

 - Test all statuses features.
-- Give the user creation form image preview logic.
 - Optimize the js code (delete all the cloned code.)
 - Optimize filters.py code.
 - Restrict chat views (check if the request method is the correct one if not, raise an error).
 - Test if edit/delete contact and delete chat works in any case.
 - Re think the delete message modal (Delete for everyone or for me logic).
-- Re think if image input (status form) should be changed.
-- Re think if chat dropdown toggle button should be re added (see difference between march 30 last two commits in chats.html ONLY,  don't touch js )
 **IMPLEMENT**
 READ THE CHATGPT Django Channels Websocket chat for IMPORTANT improvement.
 Also don't forget to change the channel layer to redis.